cooper-org/cooper/docs/source/torch_optimizers.md

 ### Extragradient Optimizers

-Credit to original implementations

 The implementations of {py:class}`~cooper.optim.ExtraSGD` and {py:class}`~cooper.optim.ExtraAdam` included in **Cooper** are minor edits from those originally written by [Hugo Berard](https://github.com/GauthierGidel/Variational-Inequality-GAN/blob/master/optim/extragradient.py).
-{cite:t}`gidel2018variational` provides a concise presentation of the extra-gradient in the context of solving Variational Inequality Problems.
+{cite:t}`gidel2018variational` provides a concise presentation of the extra-gradient algorithm in the context of solving Variational Inequality Problems.

 ```{eval-rst}
 .. autoclass:: ExtragradientOptimizer